wunderwuzzi23/blog/content/posts/2021/huskyai-using-azure-counterfit.md

 zfiles.extractall('/tmp')
 zfiles.close()
 ```
+You can also use any images you have, it doesn’t have to be huskies.

-3. Finally, I uploaded the modelfile `huskymodel.h5` to `/tmp/huskymodel.h5` as well
+3. Finally, I uploaded the model file `huskymodel.h5` to `/tmp/huskymodel.h5` as well (you can find it on my Husky AI Github https://github.com/wunderwuzzi23/huskyai)